ATNIO/pyatn-client/README.md

 This behavior can be changed, the deposit value is determined by `deposit_strategy`, which is a callable function with price of endpoint as input parameter.

 You can pass in `deposit_strategy` when init `Atn` or use `set_deposit_strategy` method to change it.
-It can be set with `None` to disable auto create or topup the channel, then you should create or topup channel by yourself before call the `call_dbot_api` method.
+It can be set `None` to disable auto create or topup the channel, then you should create or topup channel by yourself before call the `call_dbot_api` method.
 Here is an example.

 ```python